pcardotatgit/XDR_demo_-_create_incident_from_apache_log_threat_analysis/README.md

 This is exactly the same script a little bit modified for fitting to this use case, and use as a ressource by the **1-analyse_log.py** script.

 The **1-analyse_log.py** contains the Threat Detection engine.
 This is a partern matching engine which search for signatures into every log file lines.
-Patern search is based an compiled regex and is really reasonably fast !!.

-That means that the script will go fast enough for scanning big log files.
-Performance is not really the goal but still.
+The signatures are statically defined into the python script into the **def parser()** function and basically these signature search of one or two strings into the log line, and time to time count for occurences of these strings.
+As the Web Server is not a production server but a honeypot, everyone who connect to it, is by definition suspicious then we just confirm this by very basic search on partern that confirm us that.
+This is a technical choice.

+And the benefits of this choice is that the signatures are very very easy to write and incredibely fast !!!

+This script is able to parse 450 000 lines in less than 3 seconds with 15 signatures !

 That means that the first operation done by the script is to load all signatures before going to analysis.

-Signatures are located into the JSON file named **sigs.json** located in the **./signatures** subdirectory.

-The JSON format makes it very easy to understand and to modify.
-You can easily add your own signatures.
-For example log4J signatures are missing in this version.
-This can become an interesting additionnal challenge.

-Don't hesitate to have a look to the signature file and modify it.
+Don't hesitate to have a look to the signatures add your own.

 So in this project we use the patern matching engine in order to isolate orphan attacks.
-And among these detected attacks we had an additionnal analysis level, which is in our case a very basic correlation step :
+And among these detected attacks we had an additionnal analysis level, which is in our case a very basic correlation rule :

-We save the source IP addresses of the **Admin access attempt on MySQL database thru phpmyadmin** alerts when we see more thean 10 occurences of the alert for the same IP address.
+We keep the source IP addresses of the **Admin access attempt on MySQL database thru phpmyadmin** alerts when we see more thean 10 occurences of the alert for the same IP address.
 We keep into a global list a single instance of every malicious IP address.

 That means that in this project we decide to promote to XDR Incident only one detected Threat.